ddotta/awesome-polars/README.md

 - [tidypolars](https://tidypolars.readthedocs.io/en/latest/) `tidypolars` python library built on top of polars library that gives access to methods and functions familiar to R tidyverse users.
 - [Working with Polars and XlsxWriter](https://xlsxwriter.readthedocs.io/working_with_polars.html) - Guide to using the Python [XlsxWriter](https://xlsxwriter.readthedocs.io/index.html) library with Polars to create Excel reports.
 - [Python package seaborn_polars](https://github.com/pavelcherepan/seaborn_polars) - Python package to plot Polars DataFrames and LazyFrames with [seaborn](https://seaborn.pydata.org/) by [@pavelcherepan](https://github.com/pavelcherepan).
 - [Python package functime](https://docs.functime.ai/) - Machine learning Python package built on Polars for time-series predictions by [@neocortexdb](https://github.com/neocortexdb).
-According to the developpers, it's the world's fastest and most feature-full machine learning forecasting library !
+According to the developers, it's the world's fastest and most feature-full machine learning forecasting library !
 - [polars-business](https://github.com/MarcoGorelli/polars-business) - Polars extension that offers utilities for business day operations with Polars and Python by [@MarcoGorelli](https://github.com/MarcoGorelli).
 - [Ibis Python package for Polars](https://ibis-project.org/backends/polars) - [Ibis](https://github.com/ibis-project/ibis) is a Python library that provides a lightweight, universal interface for data wrangling.
 It can be used with Polars.
 - [Python package polars-ds](https://github.com/abstractqqq/polars_ds_extension) - Python package that contains multiple extension to simplify common numerical/string data analysis procedures by [@abstractqqq](https://github.com/abstractqqq).